 IIf you are experiencing symptoms of COVID-19 or have been exposed to someone who has tested positive for the virus, you may need to receive a COVID-19 test.
 Your provider will evaluate your concerns and determine whether a COVID-19 test is appropriate.

 In Kansas City-metro area, we perform tests by appointment only.
 We do not offer walk-ins for this type of test.
 Drive-through testing is available at our Indian Creek Campus and Student Center.
 To schedule:

 We offer 2 testing locations for patients whose healthcare provider has recommended it and for non-patients who have COVID-19 symptoms.
 To schedule, call 913-588-1600.

 The testing location at Indian Creek Campus offers drive-through COVID-19 test appointment will be at one of our drive-thru locations.
 Our team will come out to you.
 Please remain in your vehicle.
-Our team members collect the test sample using a swab and will be wearing all the necessary personal protective equipment, so you do not need to wear a mask.
-However, if you are symptomatic and have someone else driving you to your appointment, please wear a mask to protect your friend or loved one.
+Our team members collect the sample using a nasal swab.
+They will wear all the necessary personal protective equipment.
+When you arrive, follow the cones to park.
+Then call the posted phone number from your vehicle to check in.

 Note: When coming to the Student Center, route around the campus to ensure you do not need to make an illegal U-turn.